fwd/nano-to/readme.md

 https://api.nno.to/:USERNAME/renew
 ```

-You must pay from the address on file.
+You must pay with the address on file.
 If you wish to change the Address, you must wait for it to expire or contact support@nano.to.

 ## Grace Period